sage-code/eve/manual/processing.md

 next;
 ```

 ### Iterator element

-The "element" is local to iteration and is used a control variable.
-The type of the "element" is must match collection member type.
+The "element" is local to iteration and is used as control variable.

 ### Early termination
 The iteration stops normally when all elements from collection have been visited.